Wall Street mostly slips, but tech keeps S&P near 4-year highs

 A string of upbeat U.S. economic data in recent weeks has fueled the market's surge, and pullbacks have been brief.
 Since a three-day decline two weeks ago, the S&P 500 has not lost more than 0.3 percent in one session.

-The PHLX Oil Services index .OSX fell 1.9 percent after Baker Hughes (BHI.N) said it expects first-quarter profit margins to fall sharply.
+The PHLX Oil Services index fell 1.9 percent after Baker Hughes said it expects first-quarter profit margins to fall sharply.
 Its stock fell 5.8 percent to $45.04, its lowest close since mid-December.

 In a report on Wednesday, Goldman Sachs said the prospects for future returns in equities relative to bonds are as good as they have been in a generation.